peterprototypes/paddle-rust-sdk/README.md

 ## Paddle API Coverage

 The following list outlines the current coverage of the Paddle API in this SDK.
+Everything in green is usable.
 Contributions are welcome!

 - ✅ Products
 - 🚧 Prices